Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 produced blocks.
 Validators will receive 100% of these tips directly.

-Validators will receive staking rewards in the form of the native token of that chain (LUNAR for AXIALunar and SOLAR for AXIACoin).
+Validators will receive staking rewards in the form of the native token of that chain (LUNAR for AXIALunar and AXC for AXIA).

 For simplicity, the examples below will assume all validators have the same amount of era points, and received no tips.